awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-creating-datasets.md

 After you have completed [Step 1: Creating a Dataset Group](data-prep-ds-group.md), you are ready to create a dataset\. *Datasets* are Amazon Personalize containers for data\.
 Datasets are organized within Amazon Personalize dataset groups\.

 You can create three types of historical datasets: Users, Items, and Interactions\.
 When you create a dataset, you also create a schema for the dataset\.
-A *schema* defines the contents of a dataset and has a name key whose value must match the dataset type\.
+A *schema* tells Amazon Personalize about the structure of your data and allows Amazon Personalize to parse the data\.

 You can create only one of each kind of dataset in a dataset group, and you must at minimum create an Interactions dataset\.
 You create datasets using the Amazon Personalize console, AWS Command Line Interface \(AWS CLI\), or AWS SDK\.

-For more information, including dataset requirements and schema examples, see [Datasets and Schemas](how-it-works-dataset-schema.md)\.
+For more information, including dataset and schema requirements, see [Datasets and Schemas](how-it-works-dataset-schema.md)\.

 **Topics**
 + [Creating a Dataset and a Schema \(Console\)](#data-prep-creating-ds-console)